gsiciliano/tictactoe/README.md

 ### with [Postman](https://www.postman.com/)

-you can import this [postman collection](postman/TicTacToe.postman_collection.json) to try transactions statistics API.
+you can import this [postman collection](postman/TicTacToe.postman_collection.json) to try tic tac toe API.

 ## How it works